 The Corgidor would make a great watch dog, but also thrives on family outings.
 If you go on hikes, you'd better not leave this one behind.
 The Corgidor will require daily activities to release some energy.

 They would be able to adapt to apartment living with a rigorous exercise schedule and nearby dog parks, but would really thrive in a big house with a yard and space to run.

 While not overly yappy, they make an excellent watch dog.
 Corgidors are also very loving and patient with children of all ages.

-The Corgidor breed is predisposed to some of the same conditions that the Welsh Corgi and Labrador Retriever also face.
+The Corgidor breed is predisposed to some of the same conditions that the Corgi and Labrador Retriever also face.
 While most are generally healthy, some may be prone to a few health issues, which is why it is important to maintain good care and regular veterinary checkups.